cosmir17/seank-rust-study-codes/readme.md

 This module is replicated from the blog post ["Rust Unit and Integration Testing in RustRover"](https://blog.jetbrains.com/rust/2024/04/02/rust-unit-and-integration-testing-in-rustrover) and demonstrates a structured approach to unit and integration testing in Rust.

+### 7. `aws-rust-lambda-uk-weather`

+This project contains a Rust-based AWS Lambda function that fetches weather forecasts for specified cities and sends the information via email every two days.
+Key features include:

+- Fetches two-day weather forecasts using the OpenWeatherMap API
+- Sends formatted email reports with detailed weather information
+- Uses AWS Simple Email Service (SES) for sending emails
+- Designed to run every two days as a scheduled Lambda function

+This project demonstrates practical application of Rust in cloud computing, specifically with AWS Lambda, and showcases integration with external APIs and AWS services.

 ## Learning and Rust Nation UK 2024

 I have been diligently studying various resources, including the following books: